next-actions/pytest-mh/docs/topology.rst

 .. note::

-    We don't have to provide mapping for every single host, it is up to us which hosts will be used.
+    We don't have to provide a mapping for every single host, it is up to us which hosts will be used.
 It is even possible to combine fixture mapping and at the same time use :func:`~pytest_mh.mh` fixture as well: